 Water is the magic ingredient in prepared foods, and if it’s first on the list of ingredients, that’s a clue that there’s a long list of additives to follow to give that water some taste and texture.
 You might not be surprised to see water at the top of the list of ingredients in soups.
 After all, soup does take a lot of water.
 It’s more surprising to find it so prominent in SpaghettiOs.
 Many salad dressings contain more water than anything else, and since oil and water don’t mix, it takes a bunch of additives to hold everything together.
 Water is cheap, so the food industry likes it.

 Scan the can for MSG

-MSG (monosodium glutamate) is a synthetic version of the substance umami, as it is known in Japan, which occurs naturally in some foods, including Parmesan cheese, soy sauce, and mushrooms.
-Widely used in Asian cooking, MSG went out of favor when it became associated with headaches and other unpleasant symptoms.
+MSG (monosodium glutamate) is a synthetic version of the flavor known as umami (the taste was named by a Japanese scientist).
+The flavor occurs naturally in some foods, including Parmesan cheese, soy sauce, and mushrooms, and it’s a prominent part of Asian cooking.
+MSG went out of favor when it became associated with headaches and other unpleasant symptoms.
 Now many Asian restaurants proudly advertise “No MSG” on their menus, but the food industry still sneaks it in as a flavor enhancer.
 How to find it?
 Check out the ingredient list on the labels of prepared foods—on soups, for example.
 Keep reading, because it’s pretty far down on a long list (although if there is no MSG, that’s usually prominently mentioned at the top).